423.355.1872 [email protected]

 The Cost of Poor Brake Maintenance

-Maintaining a vehicle's brakes is often overlooked until an issue arises, but neglecting brake maintenance can have significant financial implications and jeopardize safety on the road.
-From increased repair costs to potential accidents, the true cost of poor brake maintenance extends beyond the initial investment.
+Maintaining a vehicle’s brakes is often overlooked until an issue arises, but neglecting brake maintenance can have significant financial implications and jeopardize safety on the road.
+From increased brake repair costs to potential accidents, the true cost of poor brake maintenance extends beyond the initial investment.

 In the photos above you can see the difference between a new and very used pad.
 When the pad material gets very low or is worn off completely is when you will start to see the pad cause damage to the vehicle rotors.
 In this case the pads caused severe damage.
 You can see the difference between the two rotor photos.
 The far right photo is a brand new smooth rotor but the one next to has deep grooves caused by the brake pad.
 When the rotors become damaged like this you will begin to feel vibration/pulsation in the brake pedal and/or steering wheel and you’ll probably start to hear some grinding or squeaking while braking.
 Adding rotors to your brake job will increase your cost significantly so regular pad maintenance will really help prolong the life of those rotors.

 Safety Risks: Perhaps the most significant cost of poor brake maintenance is the risk to safety.
 Brake safety is an integral part of responsible driving.
-Malfunctioning brakes compromise a vehicle's ability to stop quickly and effectively, increasing the likelihood of accidents and injuries.
-This is why regular inspections, recognizing warning signs of brake problems, seeking professional maintenance, practicing safe driving habits, and understanding the legal implications of neglected brake safety are key steps to ensuring your safety on the road.
+Malfunctioning brakes compromise a vehicle’s ability to stop quickly and effectively, increasing the likelihood of accidents and injuries.
+This is why regular brake service and inspections, recognizing warning signs of brake problems, seeking professional maintenance, practicing safe driving habits, and understanding the legal implications of neglected brake safety are key steps to ensuring your safety on the road.
 The financial costs pale in comparison to the potential human cost of accidents caused by neglected brake maintenance.